embeddedboys/XeniaClock/software/epink-lvgl/port/README.md

 Port
 ====

-This dir is a native implementation of lvgl drawing
+This dir is a native implementation of lvgl drawing and inputing device